MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 - Explain and examine code coverage, and code metrics.
 - Examine a UI test and run it.

+**Note You can find more details about each module demos on demos/labs page**

 ## Module 3: Introduction to Cloud

 ### Lesson 1: Overview of Cloud Computing Models